-Android has multiple immutable identifiers you can use to reduce drift and avoid tedious manual reassociation (or worse, mistaken identity).
-They fall into one of two piles, and both options require that the Android (AOSP or GMS) device is configured with a “device owner” under your control.
-This makes them a bit more involved to access initially, but they provide far more reliability than your old school IP.
+Android has multiple immutable identifiers you can use to track a device.
+They fall into one of two piles, and both options require that the Android (AOSP or GMS) device is configured with a device policy manager under your control if you want to pull this data remotely (i.e., from one more than one device).
+This makes them a bit more involved to access initially, but they provide far more reliability than your old school IP address.

 Like any device with a network stack, Android can report an immutable hardware MAC address — one that will survive factory resets, network changes, and anything else (short of replacing the physical system on a chip).
 As of Android 10, this hardware MAC address can only be accessed at the fleet level if you have a device owner set on the device, and if you have a tool like Esper’s console to manage your fleet, you can pull that ID in and apply policies and deploy software appropriately.

 This hardware MAC is the one that never changes, but it’s not Android’s only MAC address, and it’s not the one your network is likely to report.
 On Android, a MAC address isn’t always the right MAC address to track – you also have virtual MACs.

 As part of Android 10, Google introduced MAC address randomization to Android.
 This behavior ensures that, instead of the hardware MAC address of the device reporting to the network, a virtual address generated on the first connection to a Wi-Fi SSID is reported.
 This virtual MAC address is stored and permanently associated with that SSID on the Android device.
 A network has no way to know this is not the “real” MAC address or any way to force the device to expose that “real” hardware MAC.

 (You may also hear the hardware MAC address referred to as a “hardware address,” and a virtual MAC address referred to as a “software address.”)

 This Android virtual MAC address will also change under two circumstances: